mercwar/mercwar/README.md

 ---

-# ⚡ Mercwar AI Portal Reference for Users & Developerers
+# ⚡ Mercwar AI Portal Constellation Gateway Reference for Users & Developerers

 ## 🛰 What This Page Is
 The **Mercwar AI Portal** is an interactive web interface that lets users: